If you’re like me, you spend too much time on Facebook. Fortunately, you can turn “El Feis,” as it’s known in Mexico, into a free learning tool.

 Ready for something more intellectual?
 Follow Mexico’s leading investigative news magazine, renowned for its left-wing journalism.

-Have more Facebook recommendations?
-Please share your suggestions in the comments.
+Have more Facebook recommendations for learning Mexican Spanish?
+Please share your suggestions for Mexican Spanish Facebook pages in the comments.